 Some investors have also turned to higher risk alternative investments such as small business or consumer credit peer to peer lending in recent years but these investments remain untested in an economic downturn.

 But what if you could diversify your portfolio into another established asset class and generate annual income rates of between 3–11% from large, established corporates with the expectation of your capital back by a certain date?

 Well, the institutional world (global banks, pension funds and specialist debt funds) have been doing this for years by investing in the Senior Secured and High Yield bond segments of the corporate bond market.
-These markets are almost exclusively institutional and haven’t been openly available to the mass everyday investor market because of the big ticket investment sizes and the relationship nature of the market, but this is changing and investors can now get exposure via WiseAlpha’s platform.
+These markets are almost exclusively institutional and haven’t been openly available to the mass private investor market because of the big ticket investment sizes and the relationship nature of the market, but this is changing and investors can now get exposure via WiseAlpha’s platform.

 Here are the four reasons why every portfolio should contain bonds;

 Regular income: Corporate bonds could provide a regular income stream through coupon (interest) payments with the expectation of the capital paid back at maturity.
 With coupons ranging from 4.0% — 10.5% or more bonds can provide a higher and fixed contractual rate versus dividends to equity holders.
 As with all investments your capital is at risk.Senior Security: Senior Secured corporate bonds have security over a company’s assets and rank ahead of equity holders meaning as a bondholder you incur less capital risk.

 Comprehensive due diligence: Each bond is structured by a global investment bank with due diligence carried out by leading UK accounting and law firms